 HR skills for line managers: getting the basics right

 One way for SMEs to implement good HR practices is to train a pre-existing manager in HR skills.
 This saves time on hiring dedicated HR staff, or on receiving vital HR information from various resources such as websites or people in their social network that leave employers without professional advice “operating in a state of vulnerable compliance.”

 How should business owners go about training pre-existing members of staff in HR skills then?
 For most SMEs, more formal, strategic HR practices such as employee engagement and learning and development strategies can be inappropriate, given their scale.
-Basic or ‘transactional’ HR practices, such as issuing employment contracts and ensuring basic compliance, are likely to be sufficient in adding value to everyday business operations.
+Basic or ‘transactional’ HR practices, such as issuing employment contracts and ensuring basic business compliance, are likely to be sufficient in adding value to everyday business operations.

 HR basics: what do junior HR managers need to know?